johnpottergr/llmvisibility.co/_posts/2025-07-11-vibe-coding.md

 ---
 title: "Vibe Coding Is A New Way to Build"
 date: 2025-07-11
-description: "the ability to code is no longer a barrier to software development"
+description: "The ability to code is no longer a barrier to software development"
 image: "/assets/images/blog/36.jpg"
 ---
 “Vibe coding” sounds like a throwaway phrase.
 You could be forgiven for not taking it seriously.
 But for many would-be developers, vibe coding offers genuine creative freedom.
 With vibe coding, the ability to code is no longer a barrier to software development.
 LLMs now handle most of the complex construction details.